Request Free Estimate

 Some elements of interior design are classics for a reason.
 Wingback chairs, picket fences and built-in bookshelves are all long-treasured parts of a traditionally elegant home.
 French doors are another element that have provided plenty of style to homes for decades.
 Their more modernized counterpart, the French rail door, provides a slightly sleeker aesthetic that may appeal to more modern tastes.
 There are other differences between these two styles of doors that may help determine which will best suit your home, and the Window World team here in Muscle Shoals has you covered.
 Let’s dig into them!

+Also known as French windows, French doors are exterior doors with expansive glass panes down the length of the door.
 Though French doors as we know them have been gracing homes for decades, the first recognized use of the term can be dated back to the 19th century.
 They’re noted for their simplicity and elegance as well as their ability to flood your home’s interior with plenty of natural light even when closed.
 Additionally, you’ll rarely see just one French door.
 Most of the time, these doors are installed as a set of double doors opening inward into the home.

 There are some obvious similarities between these doors beyond the names.
 A lot of the visual aspects of the doors are similar.
 French doors, however, make use of multiple lites (or full-length pieces of glass), while French rail doors use one full unit of glass per door.